BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !img("vgcr1.png")

 Next, we'll need to reach the room's center.
+While doing this, you can reach the *Houndoominite* in a machine on the right.
 Follow the green path to reach a machine.

 !img("vgcr2.png")